Tim Scott: 2022

 In August 2019, Scott said, "I plan to run for reelection, but that will be my last one, if I run."
 He was reelected in 2022, defeating Democratic nominee Krystle Matthews.

-Tenure
+Tenure in U.S. Senate

 Justice Act

 Scott led the drafting of a bill on race and police reform.
-Amid skeptical reactions from others in the Black community he tweeted, "Not surprising the last 24 hours have seen a lot of 'token' 'boy' or 'you're being used' in my mentions" and "Let me get this straight ... you DON'T want the person who has faced racial profiling by police, been pulled over dozens of times, or been speaking out for YEARS drafting this?".
+Amid skeptical reactions from others in the black community, he tweeted, "Not surprising the last 24 hours have seen a lot of 'token' 'boy' or 'you're being used' in my mentions" and "Let me get this straight ... you DON'T want the person who has faced racial profiling by police, been pulled over dozens of times, or been speaking out for YEARS drafting this?".

 Scott's 106-page Justice Act included: